shenuka-jayasinghe/node-docker-xlst-processor/README.md

 processDataWithDocker('./example-data-directory', true)
 ```

 At the request of Chris Wilson from MDC, you can also add a an xslt directory to test new transforms.
-The Docker file executed based on the files and file structure based in ```example-xslt-directory```, so change with that folder as guidance.
+The Docker file executed is based on the files and folder structure based in ```example-xslt-directory```, so change with that file structure as guidance.

 ```js
 processDataWithDocker('./example-data-directory', true, './example-xslt-directory')